bem/bem-xjst/runtime-lint/README.md

 # Runtime linter

 Runtime linter can be used for runtime check templates and BEMJSON.
+To use runtime linter you need to turn on [`runtimeLint` option](https://github.com/bem/bem-xjst/blob/master/docs/en/3-api.md#runtime-linting).

 List of checks: